-Nada Djordjevich is a writer, educator and consultant with more than fifteen years experience working to strengthen schools, communities, health, environmental, and arts organizations.
+Nada Djordjevich is a consultant with more than fifteen years experience working to strengthen schools, communities, health, environmental, and arts organizations.
 She has supervised and managed teams of consultants supporting city agencies, school districts, institutes of higher education, and non-profits.
-In a ten-year period, Nada Djordjevich secured more than $35 million in private, state, and federal funding for STEM education, early childhood, literacy, and college-career readiness programs and initiatives.
+As a consultant, Nada Djordjevich secured more than $35 million in private, state, and federal funding for STEM education, early childhood, literacy, and college-career readiness programs and initiatives.
 As an educator, she has taught history, English language development, study skills and creative writing.
-She has worked as an academic dean, and as a grade-level chair, and in public and private high schools, and community college and non-profit educational settings.
+She has worked as an academic dean, and as a grade-level chair, and in public and private high schools, as well as community college and non-profit educational settings.

 Nada Djordjevich is experienced in both qualitative and quantitative evaluation methods.
 In 2013, she was selected to lead a multi-year external evaluation team for a $29 million Race to the Top District grant for the New Haven Unified School District in California.
 For this project, she developed research instruments including focus groups, interview protocols and survey questionnaires as well as tools to support quality review of student outcome data and classroom instructional strategies.
 She has evaluated several other long-term high-profile projects and programs including two National Science Foundation grants, six Math and Science Partnership grants, two Smaller Learning Community high school grants and one early childhood education program.